Skip to content

 FTC Reaches Settlement with Operators of Extended Automobile Warranty Scam

-NHTSA Issues Takata Air Bag Recall The Federal Trade Commission has reached a settlement in its lawsuit against Kole Consulting Group and its owner Daniel Kole.
-The FTC charged Kole and his company in February 2022 with running a telemarketing scam that pitched, what they called, their American Vehicle Protection program.
-Hundreds of thousands of…
+International Trade Commission Investigation of Certain Vehicle Parts and Components The Federal Trade Commission has reached a settlement in its lawsuit against Kole Consulting Group and its owner Daniel Kole.
+The FTC charged Kole and his company in February 2022 with running a telemarketing scam that pitched, what they called, their American Vehicle Protection program.…

 Read More